Gaya Prasad Katiyar: Revolutionary activities

 The bomb factory was shifted to Saharanpur after the arrests mounted and police actions became intensive.
-They were soon out of funds and couldn't convert the rented place into a dispensary.
+They were soon out of funds and could not convert the rented place into a dispensary.
 Kashiram, an HSRA associate was supposed to arrive from Delhi with money, but he hadn't reached it, hence it was decided that Prasad would travel to Kanpur and return with some money.
 Meanwhile (after 1–1.5 months of moving the factory), a Ferozpur-based barber named Kalu Ram who visited Saharanpur for some personal work recognized the supposed Dr. Nigam as Prasad and immediately reported this to the local police.
 It was later revealed that Kalu Ram had been keeping a close eye on HSRA movements, at the behest of the police.
 On 13 May 1929, the police raided this factory located in the Chaube parish locality and arrested Shiv Verma and Jaidev Kapoor.

-Prasad couldn't arrange any funds and returned empty-handed on 15 May 1929.
+Prasad could not arrange any funds and returned empty-handed on 15 May 1929.
 He evaded the police at the Saharanpur station and reached the base in the early hours while it was still dark.
 He knocked on the door, expecting Shiv or Jaidev.
 Instead, he was embraced by a policeman.
 Prasad didn't recognize the policeman as it was dark, and the friendly affection made him believe that it was Kashiram who had arrived with funds.
 The policeman then shouted for backup and within minutes, several more policemen rushed inside, overpowered Prasad, and handcuffed him.
 On the way towards the police station, the doctor realized that in his pocket was a paper with the names of two lawyers based in Lucknow, Chandra Bhanu Gupta and Mohanlal Saxena, both of whom had pleaded the Kakori conspiracy case from the side of the revolutionaries.
 Prasad thought that this paper must be destroyed to avoid implicating the lawyers.
 He asked the constable to stop and allow him to urinate.
 After some argument, one of his hands was freed and the constables stood with their backs to him.
 He immediately put the paper in his mouth and tried to swallow it but started to cough uncontrollably.
 He demanded water from the constable and gulped it down his throat, swallowing the paper.

 Prasad was sent to Lahore where, along with the other HSRA revolutionaries, he participated in the hunger strike.
 He was tried under the Lahore Conspiracy Case, sentenced to life imprisonment, and deported to the Andaman Kala Pani.
 Even in Andaman, he conducted a 46-day-long hunger strike to protest against the unfair and inhuman treatment of prisoners.
 His HSRA compatriot, Mahabir Singh died in this same strike as a result of forced feeding, He was expatriated in 1937 but again sent to Kala Pani.